 - Avoid using ladders near electrical equipment; use scaffolding instead.

-- Always test the ground before working on electrical systems; make sure they are properly grounded by testing them with a voltmeter before beginning any work.
+- Always test the ground with a voltmeter before beginning any work.

 - If there is no ground connection, add one before proceeding with any work on that system.

-- Never attempt to repair or replace energized equipment unless you have been properly trained and certified by an accredited training program.
+- Never attempt to repair or replace energized equipment unless you have the proper training and certifications.

 Armed with knowledge and the right equipment, arc flash protection can save lives and prevent injuries.
-Arc flash is a serious risk to workers and should be treated as such by anyone working around electricity.
+Arc flash is a serious risk to anyone working around electricity.
 Knowing the risks and understanding how to stay safe will help avoid injuries and other incidents.